-The most financially significant assumptions are:
+For the examination and the reviews, the most financially significant assumptions are:

-- The rate of future salary increases assumed for pilots.
-The assumption is that the salaries of pilots on former higher salary elections will not increase above their elected amounts.
-The salaries of other pilots are assumed to increase with promotional increases plus inflation increases of 4.45% in the first year, 2.8% in the second year, 2.4% in the third year and 2.0% pa thereafter.
-In 2021, a lower promotional scale was assumed and inflationary increases were assumed to be 1.9% pa. - Funding basis: the future investment return assumed for the Scheme over the next 10 years (3.9% per annum as at 31 March 2022; 3.1% per annum as at 31 March 2021). - Zero Sovereign bond curve basis: the discount rate assumed when determining the present value.
-These are determined based on Sovereign bond yields net of tax and investment expenses and have increased between 31 March 2021 and 31 March 2022, reducing the value of the liabilities. - That all contributors elect a lump sum benefit.
+- the rate of future salary increases assumed for pilots.
+At both 31 March 2023 and 31 March 2022 the assumptions are that the salaries of pilots on former higher salary elections will not increase above their elected amounts.
+The salaries of other pilots are assumed to increase with promotional increases plus CPI inflation - the future investment return assumed for the Scheme over the next 10 years (4.6% per annum as at 31 March 2023; 3.9% per annum as at 31 March 2022) - that all contributors elect a lump sum benefit.